John McDouall

 M, #23899, b. circa 1586, d.
 19 May 1643

-Thomas Arundell, 2nd Baron Arundell of Wardour was born circa 1586.1 He was the son of Sir Thomas Arundell, 1st Baron Arundell of Wardour and Mary Wriothesley.1 A settlement for the marriage between him and Lady Blanche Somerset was made on 11 May 1607.1 He died on 19 May 1643 at Oxford, Oxfordshire, England, from wounds received in action.1 He was buried at Tisbury, Wiltshire, England.1 His will (dated 7 January 1641/2 to 14 May 1643) was probated on 27 November 1648.1
+Thomas Arundell, 2nd Baron Arundell of Wardour was born circa 1586.1 He was the son of Thomas Arundell, 1st Baron Arundell of Wardour and Mary Wriothesley.1 A settlement for the marriage between him and Lady Blanche Somerset was made on 11 May 1607.1 He died on 19 May 1643 at Oxford, Oxfordshire, EnglandG, from wounds received in action.1 He was buried at Tisbury, Wiltshire, EnglandG.1 His will was proven (by probate) on 27 November 1648.1

 Children of Thomas Arundell, 2nd Baron Arundell of Wardour and Lady Blanche Somerset